Former CJP Nasirul Mulk named as caretaker PM

 "We are happy that the government was able to complete its five-year term," Shah said, adding that the NA speaker had played a major role in both parties reaching an agreement.

 "We have made a democratic decision.
-I am thankful to the PM, to the speaker, for making this decision with patience, setting aside emotion.
+I am thankful to the PM [and] to the speaker for making this decision with patience, setting aside emotion.
 The name of the person I would like to present is very respectable," the veteran PPP leader said.

 "I am hopeful that God will give him the passion and courage to successfully conduct free, fair and impartial elections in Pakistan on July 25, 2018."